 Keep in mind that even a "simple" pattern will be more complicated to construct if plaids, stripes, or one-way-design fabrics are used.
 These will need to be matched and/or pieces cut out in the same direction.
 The same is true of napped fabrics.
 Napped fabrics have a raised surface.
 Some examples include: velveteen, corduroy, and velour.
 If all pattern pieces are not cut out in the same direction (according to the pattern layout), the finished garment will have one side a lighter shade of color.
 Knit fabrics can be difficult to cut and sew with, and must stretch the required limit for the pattern.
 Using the correct machine needle is also a necessity for all sewing projects.
 Always read the complete pattern directions at least once before cutting pattern pieces or sewing, whether a beginner or advanced stitcher.

 These Ratings are my own, based upon 30+ years of sewing experience.
 Many patterns include tips on cutting and sewing.
-Keep in mind that more advanced designer patterns offered from companies such as Vogue© assume that advanced sewing techniques/directions and markings are understood and mastered by the stitcher.
+Keep in mind that more advanced designer and couture patterns assume that advanced sewing techniques/directions and markings are understood and mastered by the stitcher.
 In all of your sewing projects, wishing happy sewing to you!